jamesoram/ee-code-test/README.md

 ```
 Just to make sure, I try to inject Javascript.
 It looks like if I use the script HTML tag the application breaks,
 as it does not display anything.

+There is no SSL certificate, which means I would probably never pay anything on this site :)

 Finally, as my exploratory testing timebox is finishing, I try to input letters into the price box.
 The server responds
 with an HTTP 500 error.
 This is an issue as both the front-end and the back-end should validate the data.